-FY18 Amt(\$) Root Cause Root Cause Description Mitigation Strategy Anticipated Impact of Mitigation \$17,337M Inability to authenticate eligibility: data needed does not exist Approximately \$17,336.87 million, of EITC IPs are from the inability to authenticate eligibility.
-This includes errors with the inability to authenticate qualifying child eligibility requirements, and taxpayer income misreporting.
-IRS will continue examinations, math error notices, return preparer initiatives, etc. IRS will continue outreach/education programs, and work with Treasury on legislative proposals to improve compliance and reduce IP.
-Reduce taxpayer error pre-filing and post-filing; educate taxpayers and paid preparers on the law and common filing errors. \$1,107M Program design or structural issues Approximately \$1,106.61 million, or six percent, of improper payments are from program design limitations.
+FY18 Amt(\$) Root Cause Root Cause Description Mitigation Strategy Anticipated Impact of Mitigation \$17,337M are from the inability to authenticate eligibility.
+This includes initiatives, etc. IRS will continue IRS will continue examinations, math error notices, return preparer initiatives, etc. IRS will continue outreach/education programs, and work with Treasury on legislative proposals to improve compliance and reduce IP.
+Reduce taxpayer error pre-filing and post-filing; educate taxpayers and paid preparers on the law and common filing errors. \$1,107M Program design or structural issues Approximately \$1,041.10 million, or six percent, of improper payments are from program design limitations.
 Errors caused by program design occur when information needed to confirm payment accuracy is not available at the time the return is processed.
 IRS will continue current efforts such as examinations, document matching, criminal investigation, etc. IRS will also continue outreach/education programs, and work with Treasury on legislative proposals to improve compliance and reduce IP.
 Reduce taxpayer error pre-filing and post-filing; educate taxpayers and paid preparers on the law and common filing errors.